 - reServer features an industrial design with a modern enclosure and a space-saving form factor with dimensions of 124x132x230mm.
 It easily fits into any emerging computing scenario as being easy-to-use.

-- With a large VC heatsink on board for excellent heat dissipation, reServer can deliver high performance while keeping the system stable.
+- With a large vapor chamber (VC) heatsink for excellent heat dissipation, reServer can deliver high performance while keeping the system stable.
+Learn more about reServer’s vapor chamber design.

 - reServer uses a modular design with a removable shell, which ensures its expansibility for a range of configurable features.